keycloakify/docs.oidc-spa.dev/integration-guides/non-blocking-rendering-in-react-spas.md

 );
 </code></pre>

-However what this does is that it will defer the rendering of your whole app until `boostrapOidc()` has resolved.
-That is to say, after oidc-spa has contacted the IdP and established wether the user has an active session or not. &#x20;
+By default, this setup **defers rendering your entire app** until `bootstrapOidc()` has completed — in other words, until oidc-spa has contacted your IdP and determined whether the user currently has an active session.

-This might very well be what you want.
-This simplify your mentale model, you don't have to think about wether or not the auth state have been settled yet.
-You also avoid any potential layout shift.  \
-\
-Now, for optimal performances you might want to start rendering even before the auth state is settled.
-To acheive result like this:
+This is often the **simplest and safest** choice:
+- You don’t have to think about whether the auth state has settled.
+- There’s no risk of layout shifts.
+- Tests and SSR behave predictably.

+---

+However, for **optimal perceived performance**, you can start rendering *before* the authentication state is resolved — letting the page appear instantly, while auth-aware components hydrate a few milliseconds later.

+For example:

 {% embed url="https://youtu.be/t1qfU_GeTM4?si=xrbRvl9dJQS9xccJ" %}

-In this short video we can see that the homepage renders instantly then the auth aware component apears subsequently when auth state is settled.  \
+In this short demo, the homepage renders immediately, and components depending on authentication appear shortly after the session check completes.

-\
-You can achive this simply by moving the \<OidcInitializationGate /> closer to the components that call useOidc().
-In practice it will look a bit like this:
+You can achieve this simply by moving `<OidcInitializationGate />` closer to the components that call `useOidc()`:

 <pre class="language-tsx" data-title="src/components/Header.tsx"><code class="lang-tsx">import { Suspense } from "react";
 import {
     useOidc,
 <strong>    OidcInitializationGate
 </strong>} from "~/oidc";

 export function Header() {
     return (